 Show overview

-Episodes typically run an hour to ninety minutes — most land between 55 min and 1h 8m — and the run-time is fairly consistent across the catalogue.
+Episodes typically run thirty-five to sixty minutes — most land between 55 min and 1h 8m — and the run-time is fairly consistent across the catalogue.
 None of the episodes are flagged explicit by the publisher.
 It is catalogued as a EN-language Leisure show.

 From the publisher